'12 Years a Slave' makes history with best picture Oscar

 "We just hope this film remains a gentle reminder that we are all equal," said Pitt backstage.

-(Corrects paragraph 12 to describe Amy Adams as past Oscar nominee, not winner)
+(This version of the story corrects paragraph 12 to describe Amy Adams as past Oscar nominee, not winner.)

 (Additional reporting by Piya Sinha-Roy, Eric Kelsey, Tim Reid and Lisa Richwine; Editing by Sandra Maler)